Jonathan Mangum: Comedy

 Mangum guest-starred in several episodes as the owner of a web-based start-up company on The Drew Carey Show.
 He has toured with Drew Carey's Improv All-Stars, establishing himself as an improv comedian and was also a regular cast member on Drew Carey's Green Screen Show.
 At the beginning of 2011, he and Brady made guest appearances in the British comedy series Fast and Loose, an improv show similar to Whose Line Is It Anyway?.
-He was a regular performer in Drew Carey's Improv-a-ganza and performed in improvisational singing games, along with co-stars like Jeff Davis and Chip Esten.
+He was a regular performer in Drew Carey's Improv-a-ganza and performed in improvisational singing games, along with co-stars like Jeff B. Davis and Charles Esten.
 He is also one of the rotating guest performers on the revived CW Whose Line is it Anyway? which started in the summer of 2013.

 Starting March 27, 2020, Mangum began live-streaming the show Ujokes, a comedy game show that features two professional comedians.
 Contestants play mini-games and compete for who has the funniest joke, which is decided by the audience.
 Along with the comedians, the audience can compete with their own jokes, and the winner from the audience is invited to join next week's stream for a segment.
 The show is live-streamed on Twitch and YouTube every Monday.